ErpNetDocs/tech/concepts/documents/display.md

 For example, let's have the following:

-- The document type is ‘Sales Order’, with code ‘SO’
+- The document type is ‘Sales order’, with code ‘SO’
 - The document number is ‘00503’
 - The line number is 120 (the line numbers are integers)

 This will be represented as:

-**SO:00503:120 - Sales Order**
+**SO:00503:120 - Sales order**

  #### b) If we have to display only a document number (without line number), the format is the following: